eed3si9n/website/src/reference/00-Getting-Started/07A-Scopes.md

 configuration is `*` (meaning global), and the task is not shown (which also means global).

-Keys have an overloaded method called in used to set the scope.
-The argument to in can be an instance of any of the scope axes.
+Keys have an overloaded method called `.in` that is used to set the scope.
+The argument to `.in(...)` can be an instance of any of the scope axes.
 So for example, though there's no real reason to do this, you could set the `name` scoped to the `Compile` configuration: